Kittycat7J/TextureRotations/README.md

 - make a /fill to replicate room size\(maybe a datapack\)
 - ~~find where the output coordinates are~~
   - at inputted origin
+- calculate skizz's distance and fly direction based on the timer, help eliminate some space
 <details>
 <summary>room size and offset from origin</summary><br/>